- On Feb. 14, Amazon canceled plans to build a new headquarters in New York City.

-- Amazon is on track to be one of the first publicly traded company valued at $1 trillion.
+- In September 2018, Amazon became one of the first publicly traded companies to reach a market cap of $1 trillion.

 - The company started as an online bookseller but now boasts a range of products, services and deals.

 E-commerce giant Amazon has come a long way, growing from an online bookseller in the early days of the internet to a retail giant that is disrupting everything from the assumed supremacy of big-box stores like Walmart to grocery store and delivery service models.
 The company boasts a large range of services and deals, the largest of which is the members-only Prime Day event.
-Coresight Research estimated that the 36 hours of Prime Day discounts and sales on July 16 and 17 will bring in about $3.4 billion for Amazon, but a series of strikes by European Amazon workers and an international boycott of the event could affect the overall earnings.
+Bloomberg reported that, according to a Wedbush Securities Inc. analyst, Amazon shoppers spent approximately $4.2 billion during the 36 hours of Prime Day discounts and sales in July 2018.
+Prior to Prime Day 2018, a series of strikes by European Amazon workers and an international boycott of the event were expected to potentially affect the overall earnings.

 Here’s a closer look at what the company is currently worth and why that might — or might not — matter to investors:

 One of the most reliable gauges for what a company is really worth is market capitalization, or market cap for short.
 The market cap is the value of all of the company’s stock combined, giving you a sense of what value investors are placing on the company based on the price it is trading at.
-Amazon’s market cap has ranged between just under $450 billion and just over $806 billion from May 2017 to early June 2018, but that has been trending up sharply.
+Amazon’s market cap has ranged between $639.1 billion and $1 trillion over a 52-week period.

 Although market cap gives you a clear sense of what the market values a company at, it’s based entirely on market sentiment — essentially reflecting the ever-changing opinions of investors — and it changes from hour to hour.
 The GOBankingRates Evaluation, however, calculates a company’s net worth based solely on measurable figures like assets and revenue.
 It’s a more conservative valuation taking into account only full-year profits and revenue from the last three years and the company’s assets and debts.